VarboxInternational/docs/admin-crud.md

 > **Why should you use these methods?**
 >
-> Using these methods will take of your hands a lot of the boilerplate such as:
+> Using these methods will take of your hands a lot of boilerplate such as:
-> - verifying the appropriate HTTP verb for each route
+> - verifying the appropriate HTTP verb for each request
 > - encapsulating your logic in database transactions
 > - displaying the proper success or error message
 > - setting the page title and meta title